10 Tips To Reduce Eye Strain From Screens During Online Classes

 1. The Bigger, The Better 📺

-Smaller screens cause more strain and discomfort to the eyes as they try to read smaller text.
-It's advisable to use a larger screen such as a tablet, laptop or a desktop to attend class.
+Smaller screens cause more strain and discomfort to the eyes as they require closer viewing distances and force you to read smaller text—reading small text can damage the eyes.
+It's advisable to use a larger screen such as a tablet, laptop or desktop to conduct or attend class.
 Apps like Duet Display allow you to use your iPad or iPhone as an extra display.

 Viewing small text and images is a great source of discomfort for your eyes.
 Consider adjusting the settings of your browser to maintain an adequate level of zoom so you can view pages without straining your eyes.
 Increase font size and embolden text while reading or typing documents.